krishnagupta1602/Applied-Machine-Learning/README.md

+Questions and Scenarios
+Scenario: You need to store the scores of 5 students in a test.
+The scores need to remain unchanged throughout the program.
+Which data structure will you use and why?
+Answer: Tuple
+Explanation: Tuples are immutable, ensuring the scores can't be accidentally modified.

+Scenario: You are tracking the IP addresses of unique visitors to a website.
+Which data structure will you use and why?
+Answer: Set
+Explanation: Sets store only unique elements, automatically removing duplicates.

+Scenario: You are building a shopping cart where you need to store the product names as keys and their quantities as values.
+Which data structure will you use and why?
+Answer: Dictionary
+Explanation: Dictionaries allow mapping between product names (keys) and quantities (values).

+Scenario: You are scheduling tasks that must be performed in a specific order.
+Which data structure will you use and why?
+Answer: List
+Explanation: Lists maintain the order of elements, making them ideal for ordered tasks.

+Scenario: You are creating a menu with fixed options like "Pizza," "Burger," and "Pasta."
+Which data structure will you use and why?
+Answer: Tuple
+Explanation: Tuples are suitable for fixed, unchanging data like menu options.

+Scenario: You are creating a phonebook where names are mapped to phone numbers.
+Which data structure will you use and why?
+Answer: Dictionary
+Explanation: Dictionaries allow efficient key-value mapping, making lookups fast.

+Scenario: You need to store the top 10 scores in a game in descending order.
+Which data structure will you use and why?
+Answer: List
+Explanation: Lists allow ordered storage and can be sorted to maintain descending order.

+Scenario: You have a list of names with duplicates and need a collection of unique names.
+Which data structure will you use and why?
+Answer: Set
+Explanation: Sets automatically eliminate duplicates.

+Scenario: You are implementing a dictionary where each key can have multiple values (e.g., "Python" -> ["Programming", "Language"]).
+Which data structure will you use and why?
+Answer: Dictionary with lists as values
+Explanation: A dictionary allows mapping, and lists as values can store multiple items per key.

+Scenario: You need to store stock prices at different timestamps but must prevent accidental modification of historical data.
+Which data structure will you use and why?
+Answer: Dictionary with tuples as values
+Explanation: The dictionary can store timestamps as keys, and immutable tuples ensure historical data cannot be changed.

 map(), filter(), and reduce() in Python
 These are built-in functions in Python used for functional programming.
 They allow you to apply a function to a sequence or iterable in a concise way.
 Here's a breakdown: